philipturner/molecular-renderer/Documentation/HDL.md

 Before warping, one often needs to translate the object, so the desired warping center aligns with the origin.
 The object can extend in either direction from the origin; both sides will warp according to the same normal vector.

 A common use case for `Warp` is generating ring structures.
-After warping, one may needs to `Translate` the ring back, by the negative of the warp direction.
+After warping, one may need to `Translate` the ring back, by the negative of the warp direction.
 This combination of operations sets the center of rotation to the current origin.

 ### Volume Editing